 3. Ask for References

 Before negotiating, request some of their customer data for references.
 If you ask their customers nicely, you can get important information about the prices, the quality of the products and the services they have been getting from your prospective suppliers.
+Of course, you can also ensure efficient procurement costs.
+In addition, you can place seamless orders with the best offers through our system.

 4. Don’t Focus on the Price